RETURN TO THE WOMB

 That is all great, but by combining our nanobubble methods with that of electron donation or half-cell technology or instead by combining it with a galvanic or stanger bath we can now force the nanobubbles into the body as well.

-This means we can penetrate the oxygen or really any gas deeper and get more gas inserted and do it more rapidly.
+This implies that we can achieve deeper penetration of oxygen or any gas, inserting more gas more rapidly.
 Currently we have people stay in our nanobubble bath for at least 30 minutes though many want to stay in much longer (over an hour) because the experience is so pleasant.
 However we could create essentially a hyper fast therapy session by the combination of the leveraging the nanobubles zeta potential with that of the galvanic bath.

-Though our focus is on human health, the use of leveraging nanobubbles zeta potentials with charged electrical current to drive the bubbles through something, can be extended to many other applications as well, such as any thing where driving the gas bubbles, or gas bubbles with particles inside through a membrane or barrier of some sort is desirable.
+While our primary focus is on human health, we can extend the application of leveraging nanobubbles’ zeta potentials with charged electrical current to drive the bubbles through various scenarios.
+This approach can be applied to other situations where it is desirable to transport gas bubbles, including those containing particles, through a membrane or barrier.

 To speak more about Zeta potential and its importance in nanobubble formation, stability and ability to increase concentration in a liquid medium.
 As mentioned before zeta potential is basically the charge of the bubbles (it is more technical than that, but this will suffice).
 Certain things affect the zeta potential of nanobubbles such as pH, as seen in the graph below, the best pH for zeta potential is at 10, our water is typically around 9.47